LiaScript/docs/README.md

           --{{2}}--
 Don' forget me.

             {{1}}
 __I am animation 1 {2}{and 2 too}.__

                                --{{3}}--
-If you change the presentation mode, then you will see that these comments will be displayed in place in "Textbook" mode.
+If you change the presentation mode, you will notice that these comments will be displayed in place in "Textbook" mode.
-In "Slides" mode they will also be presented to the user, while they will be hidden in "Presentation" mode.
+In "Slides" mode, they will also be presented to the user, while they will be hidden in "Presentation" mode.
-If you switch off the sound, then this is the mode that can be used for presenting content, while the others can be used for self studying.
+If you switch off the sound, then this is the mode that can be used for presenting content, while the others can be used for self-studying.

 #### Voices & Language
 <!--